codebuddies/backend/contributing.md

 * Mac OS
 * Windows 10 Pro (Windows 10 Home is supported by Docker Desktop at the moment)

-### Prerequisites
+### Fundamental Knowledge

   Contributors are expected to have fundamental knowledge of the [technologies used for CBV3](README.md#technologies-used).

 #### Steps

 Docker is expected to be installed before the website is deployed.
-Follow the guide [here](https://www.docker.com/products/docker-desktop) to install it if you have not done so
+Follow the guide [here](https://www.docker.com/products/docker-desktop) to install it if you have not done so.

 1. Fork this repository.
 See [Fork a repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) for help if needed.
 2. Clone your fork.